 Our distorted lenses impact how we perceive and respond to sexual assault; therefore, the only sustainable solution is by constantly checking our lens.
 A productive lens check begins with listening.
 The listening part is what takes us the longest because it is re-learning how to pause our reaction.
 We have to hear each other’s perspectives and experiences to re-shape our lens.
 When reflecting, have someone around that you trust to support the guilt of possibly othering someone in the past, but to hold yourself accountable for thinking of victims first in the future.

 Masculinity is not who you are but what you do.
 Make your actions line up with protecting black girls and then apologize.
 Hell, apologize two or three times remembering that your bias probably yielded several actions that could use an “I’m sorry.”
 Seriously, learn how to be okay with giving authentic apologies.
 Once we shed our oppressive reactions we can #MuteMisogyny, unsubscribe to the behaviors of harmful systems against women, and better shape authentic reactions that create safer outcomes for our most precious people: our black and brown girls.

-Written by Chelsea Higgs Wise, a clinically trained social worker who advocates for inclusive historic narratives in the context of race and gender.
+Chelsea Higgs Wise is a clinically trained social worker who advocates for inclusive historic narratives in the context of race and gender.